The Voice (American TV series) season 24: Blind auditions

 The show began with the Blind Auditions on September 25, 2023.
 In each audition, an artist sings their piece in front of the coaches, whose chairs are facing the audience.
 If a coach is interested in working with the artist, they may press their button to face the artist.
 If a singular coach presses the button, the artist automatically becomes part of their team.
 If multiple coaches turn, they will compete for the artist, who will decide which team they will join.
 Each coach has one "block" to prevent another coach from getting an artist.
 This season, each coach ends up with 14 artists by the end of the blind auditions, creating a total of 56 artists advancing to the battles.

-This is the second consecutive season (fourth overall) in The Voice history where at least one coach (John Legend and Niall Horan in this instance) do not have any one-chair turns on their teams.
+This is the second consecutive season (fourth overall) in The Voice history where at least one coach (John Legend and Niall Horan in this instance) had no one-chair turns on their teams.
 The others were Adam Levine and Pharrell Williams in season 7, Legend in season 17, and Clarkson in the previous season.
-This is also, by far, the season with the most four-chair turns, with 20 of them.
+(This is also the season with the most four-chair turns, with 20 total 4-chair turns.)

 With Reba McEntire having four 4-chair turn contestants, she tied with Camila Cabello in which a debuting coach has the most 4-chair turns in their season.